 - And a rotating arm!

-As mentioned, traditional massage guns look like a power drill.
+As mentioned, traditional massage guns look like power drills.
 If you’ve ever tried to massage your own lower back, or even your hamstring, with one of these competitor devices, you can imagine how much the triangular handle and rotating arm help to reach those difficult areas.

 The Pro model also provides up to 60 lbs of force without stalling, compared to 40 lbs for the Elite model.
 While the Elite provides adequate force for most, extra power may be the deciding factor for some.

-Regarding the total battery life, the Pro actually comes with two rechargeable batteries.
-Each lasts up to 150-minutes for the 300-minute battery life total.
+The Pro comes with two rechargeable batteries for the total battery life.
+Each lasts up to 150-minutes for a 300-minute battery life total.
 If you ever plan on using your handheld massage gun all day, this will come in handy because one battery can recharge while the other one is in use.